Youcefi/javafx-media-player/README.md

 ## Features 🌟
+* 🎧 Play audio files in various formats such as MP3, WAV, FLAC, and more.
+* 🎬 Play video files in popular formats like MP4, AVI, MKV, and more.
+* ⏯️ Control playback using play, pause, stop, and more.
+* 🔊 Adjust volume and seek through the media using a slider.

+## Prerequisites 📋

+Before running the Media Player Application, make sure you have the following prerequisites in place:

+* **Java Development Kit (JDK)**: Make sure you have JDK 8 or higher installed on your machine.

+* **JavaFX**: Since the Media Player Application is built using JavaFX, you need to have JavaFX properly set up in your project.
+If you're using JDK 11 or later, JavaFX is no longer bundled with it.
+You can download JavaFX from the OpenJFX website and configure it based on your specific IDE or build tool.

-## Getting Started
+## Getting Started 🚀

 To run the Media Player Application on your desktop, follow these steps:

+1. Clone or download the repository to your local machine.
-1. Ensure that you have Java 8 or later installed on your system.
+2. Ensure that you have JavaFX properly set up in your project.

-2. Clone this repository or download the source code.

-3. Open the project in your preferred Java development environment (e.g., IntelliJ IDEA, Eclipse).
+3. Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).

-4. Build and run the application.
+4. Build the project to compile the source code and resolve dependencies.

-## License
+## License 📄

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute the application according to the terms of this license.
+This media player application is licensed under the [MIT License](LICENSE).
+Feel free to modify and distribute it according to your needs.